ArtisticPhoenix/eJinn/README.md

  - /home/app/Models/Users/Exception/UnknownUser.php _(class \\Models\\Users\\Exception_UnknownUser errorCode 100)_
  - /home/app/Models/Users/Exception/InvalidPasword.php _(class \\Models\\Users\\Exception_InvalidPasword errorCode 101)_

 PSR-0 allows for shorter namespaces, but still gives the seperation at the file level.
 This can make is somewhat easier to code as their is less need for `use` statements.
 But it's slightly more confusing as to where the file is located at.
 Personally I prefer PSR-4.
+For example the namespace is simply `Models\\Users` so when used within the `Models\\Users\\User` class, you would not need to include a `use` tag for these exceptions, however the `_` is replaced in the path, putting the exceptions in their own seperate sub-directory.

 ### Build Options ###